oracle-livelabs/sprints/analytics/sprint-oac-creating-custom-map-layers/sprint-create-map-layers.md

 10. Now navigate back to the **Draw** tab and in the top drop down menu, select **Rectangles.**
     >**Note:** Circular areas in your custom map layer can be created by selecting **Circles** from the drop down menu and following the same directions in step 11.

 11. Drag a rectangle over the rectangular sections in your image until they cover your desired area.
-Name and adjust them accordingly using the instructions shown in step 8 and 9.
+Name and adjust them accordingly using the instructions shown in steps 8 and 9.

     ![Using the rectangle tool](images/add-more-features.png)